 So, what’s the best wooden cutting board?
-Our expert recommendation is that it’s one made of maple wood.
+Our expert recommendation is that it’s made of maple wood.
 Maple is a popular hardwood used in cutting boards because it is strong, durable, and practical.

 Maple is also a good choice for people who want a cutting board that is gentle on knives.
 This is because Maple is considered to be a hardwood that is light, which means that it will not damage your blades as easily as some other options might.

-One thing to keep in mind with is that they will require some maintenance in order to prevent them from cracking.
+One thing to keep in mind is that they will require some maintenance in order to prevent them from cracking.

 Advantages of a Hardwood Cutting Board

 Hardwood cutting boards offer many benefits over their plastic or glass counterparts.
 Here are the advantages of using one:

 If properly maintained, a wooden cutting board can last a very long time.
 Plastic is more prone to scratches and stains, reducing its lifespan.

 The fine grains of hardwood like Maple make them sanitary.
 The grains trap the bacteria and kill them off as the board dries after cleaning.

 Plastic can be put in the dishwasher to sanitize.
 However, over time both wood and plastic will develop crevices.
 With the anti-microbial nature of wood, any bacteria that goes in these crevices will die, while plastic will permit the bacteria to hide and grow.